 Third Party Workers’ Comp Claim Attorney Philadelphia

-If you need to file a third party workers’ compensation claim, the Ciccarelli Law Offices team is here for you.
-We will guide you through the basics of Pennsylvania workers’ compensation law and help you get the information you need to win your case.
+If you need to file a third-party workers’ compensation claim, the Ciccarelli Law Offices team is here for you.
+Our workers’ compensation lawyers in Philadelphia will guide you through the basics of Pennsylvania workers’ compensation law and help you get the information you need to win your case.

 Basic Workers’ Compensation Law

 Unlike some of the suits Ciccarelli Law Offices handles, workers’ compensation and third-party workers’ compensation suits do not involve monetary compensation.
 Instead, these claims involve medical compensation: your employer agrees to pay for your medical care so you can return to work as soon as possible, in exchange for your agreement not to sue.
 This can also involve weekly payments that act as a form of disability insurance, and reimbursement for medical costs or treatments your employer does not already cover.